 E. If the Poisson regression model had an indicator of 5 year mortality as the response variable, but had an indicator of LDL less than 160 mg/dL as the predictor of interest, this would be a reparameterization of the Poisson regression model analyzed in parts A through C of this question.
 The answer to part A of this question would remain the same, because as two distinct groups (those who have serum LDL less than 160 mg/dL and those who have serum LDL greater than or equal to 160 mg/dL) are modeled with two regression parameters (the intercept and the slope), this is still a saturated regression model.
 Similarly, the answers to parts B and C of this question would also remain the same.
 If the Poisson regression model had an indicator of 5 year mortality as the response variable, but had an indicator of LDL less than 160 mg/dL as the predictor of interest, this would be a reparameterization of the Poisson regression model analyzed in parts A through C of this question.
 The answer to part A of this question would remain the same, because as two distinct groups (those who have serum LDL greater than or equal to 160 mg/dL and those who have serum LDL less than 160 mg/dL) are modeled with two regression parameters (the intercept and the slope), this is still a saturated regression model.
 The answers to parts B and C of this question would also remain the same, and in each case, the probabilities of 5 year mortality would be obtained by taking 1 minus the additive inverse of the probabilities of 5 year survival that are given naturally by this recoded linear regression model.

+Grade: 0/3.
+Look at the key, for Poisson regression, the results are not comparable any more.

 F. If we fit a Poisson regression model with an indicator of LDL greater than or equal to 160 mg/dL as the response variable and an indicator of 5 year mortality as the predictor of interest, this would reverse the roles these variables had in parts A through C in this question.
 The answer to part A of this question would remain the same, because as two distinct groups (those who died within 5 years and those who survived greater than 5 years) are modeled with two regression parameters (the intercept and the slope), this is still a saturated regression model.
 This Poisson regression model will give us the estimated probabilities of serum LDL greater than or equal to 160 mg/dL for those who died within 5 years and those who survived greater than 5 years.
 Since this is a saturated model, we can enter these conditional probabilities and the observed proportions of 5 year mortality and serum LDL greater than or equal to 160 mg/dL into Bayes’ Formula to find the conditional estimated probabilities of 5 year mortality given serum LDL greater than or equal to 160 mg/dL or given serum LDL less than 160 mg/dL, which are asked for in parts B and C of this question.
 Upon completion of these steps, we found that the answers to parts B and C of this question using this Poisson regression model were exactly the same as those found using the original Poisson regression model.

+Grade: 0/3.
+Look at the key, for Poisson regression, the results are not comparable any more.